 If it’s a bit cooler where you stay, you could add heavier outerwear like this faux-leather jacket.
 I paired it with open-toed booties to complete the look.
 I love the juxtaposition of feminine florals with edgier leather.
 You could even switch for a taller boot and it will look great this fall.

-Another great look for the winter months would be to pair this dress with a long coat.
+Another great look for the winter months would be to pair this floral midi dress with a long coat.
 Try to keep the coat as long, or as close to, the length of the dress.